deograstius/mukyala-the-spa/README.md

 - Phone input accepts digits and formats as you type; normalized digits are saved for processing.
 - On submit, a success message is shown and the last request is stored locally for convenience.

+Next Steps

+- Availability lookup and staff notifications.
+- Guest confirmations by SMS/email.
+- Backend API for creating and managing reservations.

 Conventions

 - Co-locate tests next to components/pages in `__tests__` folders.